cawirawa/S.T.F.U/README.md

     python3 manage.py runserver

+5. Create git branch to avoid conflict
+command:

+    git branch -m "ENTER BRANCH NAME"

-## Do step 2 and step 4 everytime you want to edit the files
+ Do step 2, step 4, step 5 everytime you want to edit the files, test API, run the app etc!!

 ## Other commands:
 ### Start Project (You don't have to do this):